Sarcasm/irony-mode/README.md

 (add-to-list 'load-path (expand-file-name "~/IRONY/MODE/PATH/elisp/"))
 ```

-And fill in a basic configuration as shown below in
+And fill-in a basic configuration as shown below in
 [Auto Complete](#auto-complete).

+# Usage

 If you want the completion to work on a project you will probably need give some
 information about the flags necessary to compile a file.
 The best way to achieve
-that is probably to use the [Compilation Database](#compilation-database)
+this is to use a [Compilation Database](#compilation-database).
+Otherwise you
-plugin.
+can always use the customizable variables: `M-x customize-group RET irony RET`.

 **Note:** If you want to force the reload of the flags on the server, you can
 use the command `M-x irony-reload-flags`.
 This shouldn't be necessary if you use